patelrohanv/patelrohanv.blog/src/posts/misc-software-dev-notes.md

   * Most of these tools all run on the web and are either hosted locally or on the cloud; each is usually administrable, configurable, scriptable, and extendable
 * Can be extended to DevSecOps by integrating security with tools like code analysis, vulnerability scans, etc

-# Cloud Computing - Week 2
+# Cloud Computing

 * Outsourcing your IT infrastructure to the cloud

   * Renting someone else’s hardware that you can access from anywhere instead of buying and managing your own physical hardware

-# Common Services - Cloud or OnPrem - Week 2, 3, 4
+# Common Services - Cloud or OnPrem

 * Identity and Access Management -> services to administer/control policies for individual and group authentication (who can access) and authorization (who has what permissions) for your organization’s resources
 * Serverless compute